Voulz/Voulz-Subdivide/README.md

 Limitations:
 - Not all the new elements are added to the selection
 - For now, all the new triangle edges are visible but it should be prompted to the user if they should be hidden, smoothed and soften.
+- If the group/component is scaled, the subdivision by length is applied on the unscaled size of the entities.
+This allows the algorithm to only process groups/components once and keep the instances linked together.